-Google is permanently changing rules of the game and trying to serve more relevant answers to search queries.
-In th past, Google’s search results page (SERP) was answering with links to relevant websites but it wasn’t enough.
-Currently, it tries to deepen the contextual understanding of query.
+Google is permanently changing the rules of the game and trying to serve more relevant answers to search queries.
+In the past, Google’s search results page (SERP) had provided only links to relevant websites but it hadn’t been enough.
+Currently, it tries to deepen the contextual understanding of the query.
 The result of efforts is the Knowledge Graph (launched in May 2012), and it provides answers, not just links.

 Google shows answers in answer boxes.
-It’s SERP feature which tries to direct answers to your question (search query).
-A detailed article about this feature was published Dr. Peter Meyers on the Moz blog.
+It’s a SERP feature that tries to directly answer your question (search query).
+A detailed article about this feature was published by Dr. Peter Meyers on the Moz blog.

 - Personal website and social media accounts

 - Freebase topic

 If you want to become an entity, you have to be visible on the Internet.
 It’s necessary to have a personal website but I also recommend having a profile on main social networks, such as Facebook, Twitter, Google+ and LinkedIn.
 Every mention about you can increase your chance to succeed.

 Step 1: Create a Wikipedia Profile (March 21, 2014)